 Gene sequencing is an important basis for protecting sturgeon species.
 “In the future, we will be able to determine the sex of the animals using genetic analyses which will greatly facilitate breeding.
 This will allow us to control reproduction and support the management of breeding populations.
 This is a milestone in our efforts to preserve these ancient species,” says Dr. Jörn Gessner, the IGB’s sturgeon expert.

-Sturgeons are native to subtropical, temperate and sub-Arctic rivers, lakes and coastlines of Eurasia and North America.
+Sturgeons are native to subtropical, temperate, and sub-Arctic rivers, lakes, and coastlines of Eurasia and North America.
 Sturgeons are long-lived and reproduce late, typically not before the age of ten.
 In many sturgeon species, the adult fish repeatedly migrate from the sea into freshwater to spawn.
 They are highly sought after for their eggs — better known as caviar.

-Because of habitat destruction, river fragmentation, marine pollution and 2,000 years of caviar production, most sturgeon species are now on the brink of extinction.
-Due to a ban on wild caviar trade, sturgeon aquaculture has become an important industry that can contribute to protecting wild populations by securing the market supply.
+Because of habitat destruction, river fragmentation, marine pollution, and 2,000 years of caviar production, most sturgeon species are now on the brink of extinction.
+Due to a ban on the wild caviar trade, sturgeon aquaculture has become an important industry that can contribute to protecting wild populations by securing the market supply.